For immediate release

 Historic Fort Snelling Essential Stories

-The revitalized Historic Fort Snelling will present a broader, more expansive interpretive focus that explores larger themes of our national historic narrative that are still relevant today: conflict and the struggle for power, human rights and the yearning for freedom.
+The revitalized Historic Fort Snelling will present a broader, more expansive interpretive focus that explores larger themes of our national historic narrative that are still relevant today: the yearning for freedom and the defense of freedom; the protection of human rights; and the recognition of sovereignty and the struggle for power.
 These essential stories include:

 - 10,000 years of history - The human history of the Fort Snelling area goes back at least 10,000 years, into the end of the last ice age.